telerik/kendo-ui-core/docs/AngularJS/introduction.md

     </script>
 ```

-#### Set Array and Object Options as Attributes in AngularJS
+#### Setting Array and Object Options as Attributes

-The example below demonstrates how to use declarative attributes for the `array` and `object` configuration options too.
+The following example demonstrates how to use declarative attributes for the `array` and `object` configuration options too.

 ###### Example